Sn00pyW00dst0ck/Sn00pyW00dst0ck/README.md

 **Future Plans Include...**

 1. `Implementing an HTTP server using C++ sockets.`
-2. `Implementing a timer based event's library for Arduino boards.`
+2. `Implementing a timer based events library for Arduino boards.`
 3. `Participating in some GameJams using Unity.`

 # 🎯 Technical Skill Set